About

 Tisch Scholar, Doctoral Student

-Yibing is a Tisch Scholar at the Laurie M. Tisch Center for Food, Education and Policy and a first-year doctoral student in Behavioral Nutrition at Teachers College, Columbia University.
+Yibing is a Tisch Scholar at the Laurie M. Tisch Center for Food, Education, and Policy and a third-year doctoral student in Behavioral Nutrition at Teachers College, Columbia University.
 She is originally from Henan, China.
 Yibing received a Master of Science in Nutrition from Case Western Reserve University and a Bachelor of Science in Biology from Fordham University.
-She recently completed her Dietetic Internship with Cornell University and is excited to be credentialed as a registered dietitian.
-Yibing’s research interests include but are not limited to the formation of dietary patterns, environmental influences, and how to translate nutrition interventions and programs into policy on a broader scale.
+She completed her Dietetic Internship with Cornell University and became a registered dietitian in 2022.
+Yibing’s dissertation research focuses on studying the dietary pattern and diet quality of breast cancer survivors, and how these factors are associated with health outcomes such as breast cancer recurrence, breast cancer mortality rates, and other co-morbidities.
+She is also interested in learning the impact of social determinants of health and acculturation status on the overall diet quality of the Asian descent within the breast cancer survivor population.

 Tisch Scholar, Doctoral Student

 Isaac Kwabena Ayereka is a Research Assistant at the Laurie M. Tisch Center for Food, Education, and Policy.
-He is currently pursuing a doctoral program in Health Education at Teachers College, Columbia University.
+He is currently pursuing a doctoral program in Health Promotion and Education at Teachers College, Columbia University.
 He earned his Bachelor’s degree in Integrated Development Studies from Ghana and has over ten years of experience with several international development organizations such as UNICEF, World Vision International, MAP International, Global Communities, etc. He worked on projects such as Malaria, Water, Sanitation and Hygiene, Child Nutrition, and Adolescent and Reproductive Health.
 He also obtained an MS in Community Health and Development, an MS in Environmental Science, Policy, and Management, and a Master’s in International Development Administration.
 He is currently the Co-Chair of the Student Committee of the International Health Section of the American Public Health Association.
 A Research Affiliate at the Center for Health Policy, School of Nursing, Columbia University.
 Isaac has been selected to be a Trainee Associate Member at the Cancer Research Training and Education Coordination Core of the Herbert Irving Comprehensive Cancer Center, Columbia University.
-He is particularly interested in child malnutrition and is collaborating with community health nurses in rural Ghana to identify malnourished children and provide them with nutrient-rich foods.

 Research Assistants